abhiramelf/mkdocs-starter/README.md

 # MKDocs Starter

 Welcome to the **MKDocs Starter** repository!
-This repository provides a simple way to set up and run an MKDocs project locally.
+Easily setup MKDocs material theme with this starter project.

 ## Prerequisites